MigrateLib: a tool for end-to-end Python library migration: Introduction

-We evaluate \tool using a new purely test-based evaluation setup, as opposed to the benchmark based evaluation we did in the first phase.
-This allows us to evaluate new migrations without the need for a ground truth developer migration.
-We evaluate \tool on a set of \MigExpCount \textit{simulated} migrations in \RepoExpCount unique projects.
-By simulated migrations, we mean that this migration did not exist in the project's history; instead, we find source libraries used in a project and migrate the project to an analogous target library.
-We ensure that the projects we choose have high test coverage, so that the evaluation is reliable.
+In Phase 3, we evaluate \tool using a new purely test-based evaluation setup, as opposed to the benchmark-based evaluation we did in Phase 1.
+This allows us to conduct a larger-scale evaluation and also evaluate new migrations without the need for ground truth developer changes.
+We run \tool on a set of \MigExpCount simulated migrations in \RepoExpCount unique projects.
+We define a \textit{simulated migration} as one that did not exist in the project's history.
+Specifically, we find source libraries used in a project and migrate the project to an analogous target library.
+We ensure that the projects we choose have high code coverage (above \MinCover), so that the evaluation is reliable.
+Given that \fouro had the best performance in Phase 1, we conduct this evaluation only using \fouro.
+We find that \tool is able to successfully complete \MigOverallCorrectPercent migrations without any manual intervention (i.e., all tests that pass before migration still pass after migration).
+To understand how much manual work is required to fix the remaining \MigOverallNeedManualFixCount migrations that the LLM left in an incomplete stage, we randomly select a subset of \MigManualFixApplied diverse migrations and attempt to manually fix them.
+We measure the amount of manual work required to complete these migrations using the number of lines of code we need to manually edit.
+We find that we are able to fix \MigManualFixCorrected (\MigManualFixCorrectedPercent) of our sampled migrations, where the manual work is only \MiglocManualMedianPercent of the total changes needed for the migration.
+The main reason we could not fix some of the remaining migrations is that the projects had complex logic that required a deep understanding of the project context, which was difficult to achieve.

-We demonstrate twi different evaluation setups.
-First, we measure how well \tool perform as it is on the simulated migrations, without any manual intervention.
-While the best case scenario is that \tool can migrate the project without any issues, a more practical expectation is that \tool would do most of the task correctly, but there are some parts that require manual intervention.
-Therefore, in a second evaluation, we measure how much manual work can fix the incorrect migrations.
-We randomly select a subset of \MigManualFixApplied diverse migrations that were not fully correct, and we manually fix them.